 After this is completed our Audiologist / Specialist will use an otoscope — an instrument used to see the ear canal and ear drum to look for obstructing wax — or video otoscope to see inside your ear.

 Then your first test will be conducted.
-This test is a pure tone hearing test, conducted in a quiet environment (sometimes a soundproof booth).
+This test is a pure tone hearing test, conducted in a soundproof booth.
 We'll place headphones over or inserts inside of your ears, which are connected to an audiometer.
 This audiometer will transmit a series of tones at various volumes into your ears to determine at which points, or thresholds, you can hear certain frequencies.
 When you do hear a sound, you'll be asked to press a button.

 Next, your specialist will conduct a speech test with you.
 You'll be asked to listen to a series of one and two-syllable words at varying volumes, then asked to repeat them.
 This test is used to determine the levels at which you can detect and understand speech.